 - The Flåm railway climbs from Flåm at sea level to 866 m (2841 ft) in 20 km (12 mi), making it the third steepest normal railway in the world.
 View of high mountains and waterfalls, joins the Bergen railway at Myrdal.

-- 1 Aurland mountain road (Snow road, Aurlandsfjellet), Aurland-Lærdal.
-Summer only.
-This road climbs the steep hills to the mountain pass (1300 meters) between Aurland and Lærdal villages.
-Replaced by the world's longest tunnel in 2000.
-Maintained as one of Norway's national tourist routes.
+- Aurland mountain road from Aurland to Lærdal: this road climbs the steep hills to the mountain pass (1300 m) between Aurland and Lærdal villages.
+It is one of Norway's national tourist routes.
 Magnificent panorama.
 Snow may fall even in summer.
-Free.
+The Lærdal tunnel was built to bypass it, and is the the world's longest road tunnel.

-- 4 Sognefjellet mountain pass (Sognefjellsvegen), Road 55 from Skjolden.
-Summer only.
-Norway's highest mountain pass runs pass Norway's highest mountains in Jotunheimen with view to summits and glaciers.
+- Sognefjellet mountain pass: Road 55 from Skjolden tgrough Norway's highest mountain pass runs past Norway's highest mountains in Jotunheimen with view to summits and glaciers.
 On the eastern side through Bøverdalen valley to Lom village.
-The road is closed in winter, opens about May.
-Steep ascent and descent, sharp corners.
-Cross country skiing is possible until June.
-Free.

-- 5 Vikafjellet mountain pass, Road 13 Vik-Voss (From Vik at Sognefjord or from Vinje junction in Voss district).
-Main road 13 runs through Vikafjellet mountain pass with wonderful panoramas to Vik village and Sognefjord.
+- Vikafjellet mountain pass (Road 13 Vik-Voss) from Vikøyri at Sognefjord or from Vinje junction in Voss district runs through Vikafjellet mountain pass with wonderful panoramas to Vikøyri village and Sognefjord.
 Occasionally closed in winter.
 Snow remains until mid summer along the road.
-Free.

-- 6 Nærøydalen and Nærøyfjorden, Road E16 Voss-Gudvangen (Car or bus).
-All year (boat daytime only).
-Main road E16 runs through the wild Nærøydalen valley with incredibly steep rock faces and some of the world's tallest waterfalls, at Gudvangen the valley joins the Nærøyfjorden UNESCO-listed fjord landscape.
+- Nærøydalen and Nærøyfjorden: Main road E16 runs through the wild Nærøydalen valley with incredibly steep rock faces and some of the world's tallest waterfalls, at Gudvangen the valley joins the Nærøyfjorden UNESCO-listed fjord landscape.
 Sightseeing boat on fjord.

 Eat